Gum infection and inflammation - we can help

 Painful, swollen, and red gums characterize gum disease.
 A person may also bleed.
 People with gum disease should visit a dentist for a checkup.
 Gum inflammation, or gingivitis, is frequently brought on by a bacterial infection.
 If neglected, it could develop into the more dangerous illness known as periodontitis.
 On the other hand, periodontitis is a dangerous gum infection that can harm soft tissue and kill the bone that supports the teeth.

-Dr. Rohan Toor at Rohan S. Toor, DDS has 5 years of experience in treating gum disease.
+Dr. Rohan Toor at Rohan Toor Dental Care has 5 years of experience in treating gum disease.
 Please call (805) 639-3050 to schedule an appointment or to know the cost of gum disease treatment near Ventura, California.

 Do I need Periodontal therapy for Gingivitis or Periodontitis?